michaeleii/oop-term-project/README.md

 1. Create Settings EJS Page
    - This task is responsible for showing users a settings page when users click on settings.

+## Mar 1 (Third Sprint Complete)

+### Michael Lei

+I worked on the following tasks:

+1. Implement Search
+   - This task is responsible for searching for users and posts.
+2. Implement Likes

+   - This task is responsible for liking posts.

+3. Implement Follow
+   - This task is responsible for following users.

+### Brian

+I worked on the following tasks:

+1. Implement Search
+   - This task is responsible for searching for users and posts.
+2. Implement Likes

+   - This task is responsible for liking posts.

+3. Implement Follow
+   - This task is responsible for following users.

+### Hani

+I worked on the following tasks:

+1. Implement Search
+   - This task is responsible for searching for users and posts.
+2. Implement Likes

+   - This task is responsible for liking posts.

+3. Implement Follow
+   - This task is responsible for following users.

 <!-- Example below:
     March 9th (First Sprint Complete)
     Amy Chan: